 It’s the most wonderful time of the year … unless you’re looking for a travel deal.
 The Christmas/New Year’s holiday is the most crowded and expensive time to vacation almost anywhere.
 Airfares and hotel rates shoot up, beach resorts and ski lodges impose minimum-stay restrictions, and if you don’t plan far enough ahead, you’ll find everything decent is sold out.

 What to do?
 If your goal is a sunny beach vacation, your smartest move is to travel right before the Christmas rush (the first two weeks of December) or right afterward (the first week of January), since that’s when you’ll find much fewer people and much lower prices.
 Most of us don’t have that kind of schedule flexibility, though, so here are other strategies for beating holiday prices, crowds, and sell-out conditions, as well as destinations to consider that are alternatives to the typical Caribbean, Hawaii, and Mexico fare.

-If you’re not sure how to arrange or book these trips so as to get the best trip possible and be marked as a VIP traveler, click to Ask Wendy.
+If you’re not sure how to book these trips so that you’re marked as a VIP traveler and get the best trip possible, I’ve made it really easy for you.
 And if you’re not sure what I mean by “the best trip possible,” read these trip reviews.

 For many people the festive-season period lasts two weeks, with Christmas Day falling during the first week and New Year’s Day falling during the second week.
 In most vacation spots, and especially at ski resorts, that first week typically has more availability and is more affordable than the second week.